-- change to frequency code of course that is not part of a program (major, minor, concentration) from another department - change to a course description that clarifies, but does not change the primary content of the course - change in course title - deletion of course prerequisite that does not affect another department - adding or deleting an existing course to a group of acceptable elective courses within a program that does not affect another department - change in course number at the same number level (e.g. 425 to 432)\ - \ The proposed course number cannot be an already existing number or a number used in the past.
-The College registrar should be contacted for course/number history.
+change to frequency code of course that is not part of a program (major, minor, concentration) from another department

+- change to a course description that clarifies, but does not change the primary content of the course - change in course title - deletion of course prerequisite that does not affect another department - adding or deleting an existing course to a group of acceptable elective courses within a program that does not affect another department - change in course number at the same number level (e.g. 425 to 432)\ - \ The proposed course number cannot be an already existing number or a number used in the past.
+The executive director, student registration and records services, should be contacted for course/number history.